 Planting native hydrangeas?
 Here’s a key tip to keep in mind.

-This combination allows the plant to attract pollinators with its sterile flowers while ensuring reproductive success through its fertile flowers.
+This sterile-fertile combination allows the plant to attract pollinators with its sterile flowers while ensuring reproductive success through its fertile flowers.

 Why do the sterile, pollen-less flowers on hydrangeas exist?